-Consistent with our status as a low-cost supplier, we will leverage our existing manufacturing capacity and maintain an efficient supply chain.
-We are committed to carefully prioritizing our capital investments that provide the best financial returns for Cott and for our retailer partners, while maintaining safety, efficiency and superior product quality.
+Consistent with our status as a low-cost supplier, we leverage our existing manufacturing capacity to maintain an efficient supply chain.
+We are committed to carefully prioritizing our capital investments that provide the best financial returns for Cott and for our customers, while maintaining safety, efficiency and superior product quality.
 Our manufacturing facilities operate according to the highest standards of safety and product quality.
 We perform regular third-party audits of our facilities and are subject to quality audits on behalf of our customers.
 We will continue to evaluate growth and other opportunities, while remaining mindful of our total capital expenditure targets.

-In 2010, our capital expenditures have been devoted to maintenance of existing beverage production facilities, equipment upgrades in the U.S. and Canada, and expanded can and energy-related drink production capability in the United Kingdom.
+In 2011, our capital expenditures were devoted primarily to maintaining existing beverage production facilities, equipment upgrades in the United States and Canada to meet customer needs, and expanding can and energy-related drink production capability in the United Kingdom.